-The PW Beginner's Guide to Buying a Watch
+The Beginner's Guide to Buying a Watch

 As the name suggests, this is a “Beginner’s Guide to Buying a Watch.”
-We designed the guide to help those readers that are new to watches, and need assistance in determining the basics of a watches, so as to make an informed decision when buying one.
+We designed this guide to help those readers that are new to watches, and need assistance in determining the basics of a watches, so as to make an informed decision when buying one.

 One of the first things to consider when buying a quality timepiece is if you want a “quartz” or a “mechanical” watch.